Versal/versal-gadget-launchers/README.md

 - [iframe](iframe-launcher), the Iframe Launcher.
 It loads a gadget's HTML file inside an iframe.
 This is the only launcher you can currently use for new gadgets.
 - [legacy](legacy-launcher), the Legacy Launcher.
 It maintains compatibility for earlier developed gadgets.
 New gadgets cannot use this launcher.
+- [component](component-laucnher), the Component Launcher.
+It is used for some in-house gadgets that are used so often that the Iframe Launcher is too expensive.
+As Web Components standards advance we can open up usage for external gadgets as well, but not yet.

 All code is licensed under the [MIT License](LICENSE).